-If the keyword expands to fewer than the specified number of characters, the program fills the remaining reserved space with spaces.
-If it expands to more than the required number of characters, the program includes as many characters as will fit.
+If the keyword expands to fewer than the specified number of characters, Version Manager fills the remaining reserved space with spaces.
+If it expands to more than the specified number of characters, Version Manager includes as many characters as will fit in the reserved space.